oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

-These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer etc.).
+These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer or other electronic devices.).

 ## Cross-Device Authorization
 In a cross-device authorization flow, a user attempts to access a service on one device, referred to as the Consumption Device, (e.g., a smart TV) and then uses a second device, referred to as the Authorization Device (e.g., a smartphone), to authorize access to a resource (e.g., access to a streaming service) on